Aran-Fey/programming-advice/source/maintainable-code.rst

   2. Rewrite the character selection in the ``play_game`` function
   3. Rewrite the ``skill_menu`` menu loop in the ``play_game`` function

-As you can see, implementing any of these features would require changes in many different parts of the code.
+As you can see, implementing any of these features would require changes in multiple parts of the code.
 That's a sign of spagetthi code.
 Ideally, each feature should be a self-contained unit.
 The less code you have to rewrite, the less likely you are to mess something up and create bugs.
 So let's start improving the code.

 Improvement #1: Don't use Java-style getters and setters
 ========================================================